The Chronology of Revelation

 secondary rapture events

-The 144,000 from the tribes of Israel will be sealed for protection (Revelation 7:1-8) soon after the initial Rapture has taken place (see 144,000 sealed).
+The 144,000 from the tribes of Israel will be sealed for protection (Revelation 7:1-8) soon after the Sixth Seal Rapture has taken place (see 144,000 sealed).
 John saw the 144,000 caught up, near the end of the 70th Week.
 Presumably, they were seen immediately after their rapture into heaven (14:1-5).

 As noted before, in John’s restatement of the last 3½ years of the 70th Week, the two witnesses clothed in sackcloth, who will prophesy for 1,260 days during the second half of the 70th Week (Revelation 11:3), later will be killed (11:7).
-After 3½ days, they will be caught up (raptured) into heaven while their enemies look on (11:11,12).
+After 3½ days, they will be caught up (raptured) into heaven, while their enemies look on (11:11,12).

 final harvest

-Part 1 Part 3
+Return to Part 1 | Go to Part 3

 Ted’s Bible Commentaries